 How do they compare against the Shimano Sienna?

-Do you have experiences with either reel, or wish me to review some other models then feel free to comment below.
+Do you have any experience with either reel? or wish me to review some other models then feel free to comment below.

 Interested in other reels?
 Head over to our spinning reel buyers guide where we list what we consider to be the best reels at various price points.